Who Are TransUnion? Everything You Need to Know About TransUnion

 • Landlords

-If you want to download a copy of your TransUnion credit report, you’ll first need to register with them.
-Once you’ve logged in, you’ll be to see your credit report and will have the option to print it out.
-Click on the print option and then change the destination from a printer to ‘Save as a PDF’.
+Customers and individuals can request a copy of your TransUnion credit report.
+You first need to register with TransUnion.
+Once you’ve logged in, you’ll be able to see your credit report and will have the option to ‘Save as a PDF’.
 This will then allow you to download and save your credit report to a folder on your computer.

 Your TransUnion credit score is reliable based on the information it holds on you.
 It won’t give you a score based on information held with other Credit Reference Agencies.
 That’s one of the reasons why your credit score will be different to your score with the other two CRAs.

-What is a good credit score TransUnion UK?
+What is a Good Credit Score with TransUnion UK?

 A good credit score with TransUnion will fall between 604 and 627.
 The table below shows all of their credit scoring ranges.